BirSurgun/zzInvoice/Documentation/Project Overview.md

     -   What are the standout features of the application?
     -   Are there unique functionalities what set this application apart from others?

+### What are the standout features of the application?
+zzInvoice enables users to quickly create, edit, delete and save invoices for a selected company.
+Users can save invoices locally or in the cloud for backup purposes.

+While the application draws inspiratoin from an Excel-based workflow, it expands upon it to provide faster performance, greater scalability and improved usability.

+However, this becomes a problem for any country that does not have a similair tax system to european countries.

+### Are there unique functionalities what set this application apart from others?
+The unique aspect of this application is its flexibility and customization, designed specifically around the accountant's preferences and workflow.
+This ensuses a tailored solution that adapts to individual needs.

+#### Invoice Creation

+##### Customizable Templates

+##### Customer Management

+##### Tax Handling

+##### Data import and Export

 ## Scope
     -   Is this application meant for local use, or does it support online/cloud functionality?
     -   Does the application handle multi-user scenarios or is it meant for single users?